 The Keto Flu can be minimized to a mere feeling of fogginess to no symptoms at all.
 “If” you follow some simple guidelines from the start!

 What Is Keto Flu?

-Keto flu is the feeling of unwellness that arises at the beginning of the ketogenic diet from restricting carbohydrates and going into ketosis.
+Keto Flu is the feeling of unwellness that arises at the beginning of the ketogenic diet from restricting carbohydrates and going into ketosis.

-What are the Symptoms of Keto Flu?
+What Are The Symptoms Of Keto Flu?

-- A dull headache
+- A dull headache – Aka, Keto Headache

 - Muscle aches and pains